kartulita/wheatley/src/doc/endpoint.md

 The path can be parametrized, for example:

-	var user = new Endpoint('User API', false, '/api/user/:userId');
+	var userApi = new Endpoint('User API', { path: '/api/user/:userId' });

 	var uid = 25;
-	users.get({ userId: uid })
+	userApi.get({ params: { userId: uid } })
 		.success(function (user) {
 			user.country = 'Estonia';
-			users.put({ userId: uid }, user);
+			return userApi.put({ body: user });
 		});

-Endpoint works a bit like $resource but strictly requires human-readable names for endpoints (to aid debugging), and has the extend/query mechanism for growing a hierarchy of endpoints (DRY).
+Endpoint works a bit like $resource but strictly requires human-readable names for endpoints (to aid debugging), and has the extend/query mechanism for growing a hierarchy of endpoints without repeating the base path or common parameters.

-It currently uses $http internally, but should probably use $resource instead so that it doesn't have to duplicate the parametrization logic of $resource.

-The automatic toasting on error was the main reason that I developed this class.
-Also, you can use the `isInvoking()` property to determine whether there are any active requests on the endpoint or its descendants.
+The automatic toasting on error was the main reason that I initially developed this class.
+Additionally, ou can use the `isInvoking()` property to determine whether there are any active requests on the endpoint or its descendants.

-This class would probably be better served as an extension or monkeypatch for
-$resource, but for now lets see how it goes.

 ## Demo app (TODO list)